reyk/libressl-deb/README.md

 ## APT package

-Packages for are provided on [Debian Salsa] with an inofficial APT source.
+Packages are provided on [Debian Salsa] with an inofficial APT source.
 Add the source with the following command:

 ```bash